pmpk20/PhDPilotSurvey/README.md

 - *Thesis_Replication.R*: puts these into one file to estimate the key parts of the thesis.

  ----
+### In the **FilesForCVPaper** Folder:
+- Scripts, model outputs, and estimated WTP for the two CV questions.
+- These should be enough to replicate (this)[https://researchportal.bath.ac.uk/en/publications/willingness-to-pay-for-precautionary-control-of-microplastics-a-c] working paper which is R&R at Marine Policy.

+----
 ### These are sufficient to enable replication as of 02/05/2022.
 Any issues or comments let me know at: [p.m.king@kent.ac.uk](p.m.king@kent.ac.uk)